MPX 14000 FIPS appliances

 For information about the FIPS ciphers supported, see FIPS Approved Algorithms and Ciphers.

-For information about configuring FIPS appliances in a high availability setup, see Configuring FIPS Appliances in a High Availability Setup.
+For information about configuring FIPS appliances in an HA setup, see Configure FIPS on appliances in an HA setup.

 Limitations

-- 4096-bit client certificate is not supported (if client authentication is enabled on the back-end server).
+4. 4096-bit client certificate isn’t supported (if client authentication is enabled on the back-end server).

 Configure the HSM